Marlonoleole/EDAF05---Algorithms-and-Datastructures/README.md

 in each of the Lab folders, there is a project called solution edit this to chnage the project.
 Remember to put the class files in the root of the labfolder first.

+### Multiple Solution Files
+Sometimes there are multiple methods in a file or multiple classes in the solution.
+These are different approcaches i used to the problem when i had fought with the given approach for a while.
+The newest one is usually the one with the highest numer attached to it.

 ## TODO
 - [x] Lab 1 - Approved
 - [x] Lab 2 - Approved